 MECHANICAL, AUTOMOTIVE, AND MATERIALS ENGINEERING

-Students may take a regular program in Mechanical Engineering or in Industrial Engineering.
-They may also specialize in Engineering Materials, Aerospace Engineering, Environmental Engineering, Automotive Engineering, or Industrial Engineering with Minor in Business Administration as described below.
+Students may take a regular program in Mechanical Engineering, or they may specialize in Engineering Materials or Automotive Engineering as described below.

 The baccalaureate degree program in Mechanical Engineering is accredited by the Canadian Engineering Accreditation Board of the Canadian Council of Professional Engineers.Mechanical engineers are responsible for the design, construction, maintenance, and operation of machines and systems of machines.
 They create, plan, research, supervise, analyze, and generally act as the professionals of mechanical technology.